Dragon Flame

-Dragon Flame is the fourteenth novel in the long-running Nick Carter-Killmaster series of spy novels.
+Dragon Flame is the 14th novel in the Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in May 1966 (Number A173F) by Award Books part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. The novel was written by Manning Lee Stokes.
 Copyright was registered on 1 June 1966.